Breaking On-Chip Communication Anonymity using Flow Correlation Attacks

 Figure~\ref{typical_noC_security_threat_model} shows a $4\times4$ mesh NoC where mesh topology is the most commonly used topology in NoC.
 A single tile consists of an IP core, Network Interface (NI), and Router.
 Security issues in a typical NoC can be classified based on various security goals (confidentiality, integrity, anonymity, authenticity, availability, and freshness) compromised by an attacker~\cite{weerasena2023security}.
-There are efficient detection and mitigation of security vulnerabilities~\cite{charles2020lightweight,charles2021survey,farahmandi2019system,lyu2020scalable,ahmed2018scalable} for securing NoC-based SoCs.
+There are efficient detection and mitigation of security vulnerabilities~\cite{charles2020lightweight,ancajas2014fort,sepulveda2017towards, farahmandi2019system, charles2020securing, ganguly2011complex} for securing NoC-based SoCs.
 In a typical NoC, to enable fast packet forwarding, the header information is kept as plaintext while the packet data is encrypted.
 An adversary can implant a hardware Trojan in a router ($R_8$ in Figure \ref{typical_noC_security_threat_model}), which can collect packets from the same source-destination pair and send them to a remote adversary that can launch traffic and metadata analysis attacks~\cite{weerasena2023security}.
 For example, imagine a source node ($IP_S$) is a cryptographic accelerator that needs to communicate with a memory controller, destination node ($IP_D$), to facilitate memory requests for the cryptographic operation.
-An adversary can use a malicious router in the middle to collect packets between $IP_S$ and $IP_D$ over a time interval and recover the key by launching a ciphertext-only cryptanalysis attack~\cite{charles2020lightweighta,sarihi2021securing}.
-Furthermore, a collection of packets belonging to the same communication session can also be analyzed to discover what program is running at $IP_S$ or reverse engineer the architectural design using a simple hardware Trojan and powerful remote adversary~\cite{ahmed2020defense,ahmed2021can,dhavlle2023defense}.
+An adversary can use a malicious router in the middle to collect packets between $IP_S$ and $IP_D$ over a time interval and recover the key by launching a ciphertext-only cryptanalysis attack~\cite{charles2020lightweight,sarihi2021securing,patooghy2023securing}.
+Similarly, a collection of packets belonging to the same communication session can also be analyzed to discover what program is running at $IP_S$ or reverse engineer the architectural design using a simple hardware Trojan and powerful remote adversary~\cite{ahmed2020defense,ahmed2021can,dhavlle2023defense}.
 Ensuring anonymity in NoC communication can mitigate metadata and traffic analysis attacks since anonymity ensures that there is no unauthorized disclosure of information about communicating parties.
-Recent literature features two anonymous routing approaches for securing NoC traffic: ArNoC~\cite{charles2020lightweight}, and a stochastic anonymous routing protocol~\cite{sarihi2021securing}.
-Even though these anonymous routing solutions provide packet-level anonymity, we show they fail to provide flow-level anonymity by breaking anonymity via flow correlation attacks.
+Recent literature features two anonymous routing approaches for securing NoC traffic: ARNoC~\cite{charles2020lightweight} and a stochastic anonymous routing (SAR) protocol~\cite{sarihi2021securing, patooghy2023securing}.
+Although these anonymous routing solutions provide packet-level anonymity, we show that they fail to provide flow-level anonymity by breaking anonymity via flow correlation attacks.
+After breaking anonymity, the adversary can launch various traffic and metadata analysis attacks on the deanonymized communication session.
 Specifically, this paper evaluates the security strength of anonymous routing protocols in NoCs and makes the following major contributions.